ryanadamczyk/ryanadamczyk.github.io/_posts/2024-09-12-powerautomate-microsoft-form.md

 - Response Count

 ## Flow Structure
 Now by no means is this flow likely the most efficient way to do this task, however this was how I got it to work for my functionality.
-In the future I will look to discover ways to optimize my flow for efficency.
+In the future I will look to discover ways to optimize my flow for efficiency.

 With that being said, here is the flows structures as well as details for each flow action:
 1. When a new response is submitted